 Carroll School of Management students complete the University's Core Curriculum in the Morrissey College of Arts and Sciences, a Management Core which imparts a "common body of management knowledge," and at least one concentration.
-Concentrations are available in Accounting, Accounting and Information Systems, Accounting for Finance and Consulting, Business Analytics, Finance, General Management, Management and Leadership, Marketing, and Operations Management.
+Concentrations are available in Accounting, Accounting for Finance and Consulting, Business Analytics, Finance, General Management, Management and Leadership, Marketing, and Operations Management.
 We also have available a co-concentration in Entrepreneurship.
-Many students choose a second con-centration within management.
+Many students choose a second concentration within management.
 Some complete a full major in the Morrissey College of Arts and Sciences in addition to a Management concentration.
 Still others complement their concentration with a minor program.
-Interested students should talk to their advisor about incentives for minoring or majoring in the Morrissey College of Arts and Sciences.